vigneshariharan/Alexa-SOS-Skill/README.md

  - The website is hosted using Amazon S3's Static website hosting feature.
 Refer to https://youtu.be/EMXCIWW0x2o.
  - These details are sent to a DynamoDB database created by you.
  - API Gateway and Lambda from AWS is used for this purpose.
+ - The dbapigateway.js file should be used in Lambda to serve this purpose.
  Refer to https://samratpriyadarshi.com/send-data-from-a-webpage-to-amazon-dynamodb-using-api-gateway-and-lambda/ to complete this step.

 3. Creating a Twilio account